 There’s a good chance the hot water that comes out of your kitchen sink or shower is heated in a tank where a large capacity of water is stored and kept hot constantly, just waiting for you to turn on the tap.
 If you’ve ever run out of hot water, it means you’ve used a full tank worth of water faster than the refill could be heated.
 The problem with this design is that the water is kept hot 24 hours a day, seven days a week – which requires quite a lot of energy.
 If you don’t want to wait for water to heat up every time you need to wash your hands, though, what’s the solution?

 Tankless water heaters have the ability to heat only the water you need — and they do so as you need it.
-They’re generally powered by gas or electricity, but these systems are not commonly pre-installed in homes in the United States, where tankless water heating has only been readily available in the past decade or two.
-Still, their on-demand design is 8% to 34% more efficient than storage water heaters and can save you over $100 per year in bills, according to the Department of Energy.
+They’re generally powered by gas or electricity, but these systems are not commonly pre-installed in homes in the United States, as tankless water heating has only been readily available in the past decade or two.
+Still, their on-demand design is 8% to 34% more efficient than storage water heaters, according to the Department of Energy.